-Thanks for contacting us about contributing an article, blog post or infographic to our homeowner library.
-We've got more than 1,500 articles which began as emails in 2004 when I ran a handyman business in southern New Hampshire.
+Thanks for contacting us about contributing an article to our homeowner library, where we have more than 1,500 articles which started when I had a handyman business.

-We are opening our doors to others contributing to our homeowner library.
-But given the barrage of emails I get weekly about contributing a single article and often “How much do you charge for a guest post placement?”
-I feel it's necessary to set the groundwork up front.
+We're open to sharing articles written by others IF YOU FOLLOW THESE GUIDELINES.
 My priority is building a homeowner library with quality content for my community of women (men too) homeowners.
 I am not interested in giving (or selling) inbound links to other websites.
 So I've come up with the following options:

 - Sponsored blog post bundles (paid) – My team will write/edit the articles to maintain quality, with one revision based on sponsor feedback.
 The sponsor will receive one (1) do-follow link to their business website and no more than 3 total links to sponsor website/social media profiles allowed.

 - Home pro “get to know you” package (free) – For dedicated home professionals (or their ghost writers), we have an introductory program requiring a commitment of four (4) articles.
 Once the first two are submitted, we'll review and provide feedback.
 Once all four articles are completed, we'll edit and schedule for publication.

 - Home pro “expert network” package (free) – For business owners who understand the importance of content marketing and want to build a long term relationship with Home Tips for Women.
 With a 12 month commitment, we'll publish one of your articles monthly with two (2) do-follow links.
 You'll be able to participate in SEO training and social media cross-promotion activities.